chekanov/FastSimNN/toy_detector/README.md

 You can set cuts "Cut1" on the 2nd value of the input, to see how the predicted value can change the resolution.

+Another script is "plot_nn.py".
+It plots resolution histograms directly from ROOT files created from ana.cc.
+It plots the original reco-true, NN neuron response  and frequencies from the NN response.

 # History

  - Version 1.0 May 2, 2019: First version